isushmoy/ecommerce-product-page/README.md

 # E-commerce Product Page

-This is a visually captivating E-commerce Product Page featuring seamless lightbox gallery implementation, advanced CSS techniques, and optimized component communication.
-Leveraged Vue slots for modular design and applied dynamic theming using a utility-first approach.
+This app empowers users to effortlessly explore the lightbox gallery and add items to the cart.
+It leverages a seamless lightbox gallery, advanced Tailwind CSS, and optimized component communication.
+Additionally, it applies dynamic theming using a utility-first approach.

 Live Site: [E-commerce Product Page](https://sushcod3.github.io/ecommerce-product-page/)